Men’s/Women’s Basketball League Rules & Code of Conduct

 - Two ejections in one season will result in a 1-game suspension.

-• Fighting will result in a ban from the league and possibly the loss of your nZone privileges.
+• Fighting will result in a ban from the league and possibly loss of The nZone privileges.

 • Free Throws: Players on the free throw lane may enter the lane upon the release of the ball from the free throw shooter; while the free throw shooter and all other players outside the 3-point arc must wait for the ball to hit the rim.